 I ask Ashley about some of the scarier parts of the business of art, and she starts talking about her talks with high school kids, how they often ask her, “‘What’s the scariest part?’” and she answers, “‘you don’t want to know.’”
 She laughs, explaining how she thinks her naïveté was a gift, shielding her from some of the harder parts to come.
 We talk about how it is important to look before you leap, but that forecasting the painful parts before you’re equipped to handle them might keep you from something wonderful.
 There is boldness in naïveté, in youth; maybe sometimes that’s a good thing.

-I wonder to myself what you do, though, when you do know the risks, when you do know the hardships ahead, or when you’re in the thick of them and all the preparation in the world can’t keep the doubts at bay, the little voice whispering that everything you’ve invested in this creative pursuit is a waste…that it’s the biggest mistake you’ve ever made…that you’re a joke.
+I wonder to myself what you do, though, when you do know the risks, when you do know the hardships ahead, or when you’re in the thick of them and all the preparation in the world can’t keep the doubts at bay, the little voice whispering that everything you’ve invested in this creative pursuit is a waste, that it’s the biggest mistake you’ve ever made, that you’re a joke.
 How do you know if you should go on, or try again?
-Ashley unknowingly offers me an answer: “…but just loving something so much that I couldn’t imagine living without it.”
+Ashley unknowingly offers me an answer: “Just loving something so much that I couldn’t imagine living without it.”

 Ashley remembers her first revelations about what she would need to do to prepare herself to meet the harshness of the real world.
 Despite all her training and talent, she was not cast in the college’s spring musical; she was crushed; “‘I’m never going to live again!’” she remembers thinking.
 But instead of letting that get her down for too long, she renewed her determination by saying to herself, “‘Do you think people care once you’re in the real world?’
 They just want you to show up and they want you to be good.
 It doesn’t matter if you were never cast in college, if you’re good when you walk in that room, that is all that matters.
-They don’t care if you were…in the spring musical.”
+They don’t care if you were in the spring musical.”
 Ashley reminds me that while I can’t control every rejection, every person who says no, every person who does not care, I can control how good I become.
-I think about that Steve Martin quote, also the title of one of my favorite books: “Be so good they can’t ignore you.”
+I think about that Steve Martin quote,“Be so good they can’t ignore you.”

-I ask her about this balance of vulnerability and strength – how do you remain open enough to grow without getting pummeled by the rejection and criticism that inevitably follow?
+I ask her about this balance of vulnerability and strength—how do you remain open enough to grow without getting pummeled by the rejection and criticism that inevitably follow?
 “Honestly I have to thank my family,” she begins.
 They’ve raised me to be a very strong, confident person.
 But at the same time, I break too.”
 Ashley’s solution?
-She doesn’t read reviews: “If you believe the good, you’ve got to believe the bad.”
-Of course, that doesn’t mean Ashley never has to deal with criticism: “There’s times when you have to hear really harsh things.”
-Like most creative endeavors, no matter how many times someone says ‘it isn’t personal,’ it still feels personal – it hurts: “[When we go into an audition room, we’re bringing ourselves.
-We’re bringing our art.
-And when somebody rejects that, they’re rejecting us.”
-That mentality, Ashley learned, can be paralyzing: “I’ve had to learn, ‘that’s [just] their opinion, now I have to move on.’”
+She doesn’t read reviews.
+“If you believe the good, you’ve got to believe the bad.”
+Of course, that doesn’t mean Ashley never has to deal with criticism.
+“There’s times when you have to hear really harsh things,” she says.
+Like most creative endeavors, no matter how many times someone says “it isn’t personal,” it still feels personal—it hurts.
+“When we go into an audition room, we’re bringing ourselves.
+We’re bringing our art,” Ashleys says, “and when somebody rejects that, it feels like they’re rejecting us.”
+That mentality, Ashley learned, can be paralyzing.
+“I’ve had to learn, that’s just their opinion, now I have to move on.’”

 I walk back to my car and I think about the way another song she sang made me cry a few days earlier, her version of “Feed the Birds” as sung in a Richard Sherman PBS special.